 Beaver Run, the “Millionaire’s Place” as we called it, was so beautifully kept by the lady who owned it.
 She lived alone with her six Siamese cats.
 The large house had wall-to-wall carpets, a flower garden (mainly irises), pool, horses grazing in the field…On December 9 we moved in, “lock, stock and barrel,” seventeen children, plus live-in volunteers and the Pietzner family!

 That house now is known as “Whitestone.”
 In 1964 its barn had to be remodeled as additional living space (“Chantry”).

-The first house purposely built to serve as a home for children with special needs and volunteer coworkers, “Rock Crystal,” was built in 1967.
+The first house purposely built to serve as a home for children with special needs and live-in volunteers, “Rock Crystal,” was built in 1967.
 Rock Crystal has the foundation stone for The Children’s Village within it.
-Since then, Camphill Special School has grown to include eighty-one acres; twelve additional houses; “Rainbow Hall,” a common meeting/performance/celebration space; “Celandine,” a medical and therapy building; “Hephaestos,” for maintenance; our Craft House and store; a barn; office building; and Karl Koenig Schoolhouse.
+Since then, The Camphill School has grown to include eighty-one acres; twelve additional houses; “Rainbow Hall,” a common meeting/performance/celebration space; “Celandine,” a medical and therapy building; “Hephaestos,” for maintenance; our Craft House and store; a barn; office building; and Karl Koenig Schoolhouse.

 In 2002 we established a new Transition Program for students completing our high school program.
 This vocational program, designed especially for eighteen to twenty-one year old students, is located at Beaver Farm.

 Sharing our knowledge of curative education and the care of children with special needs has been a hallmark of The Camphill School since its inception.
 Camphill Academy prepares adults for careers in curative education and social therapy in its foundation studies, professional certification courses, and BA completion options.